robbert-vdh/SignRank/README.markdown

 __1.1__

-> -   Added the ability to specify the group name on the second line of the sign, and ignore the rank check.
+> -   Added the ability to specify the group name on the second line of the sign, and ignore the rank check
--   Added an option in the config to enable the above function.
+-   Added an option in the config to enable the above function

 __1.0.1__